golphat1/alx-system_engineering-devops/0x00-shell_basics/README.md

-display the content list of your current directory
+script that displays contents of your working directory